fvergaracl/GAME/docs/source/UserGuide/Foundations/example_step_by_step/taks_creation_inherited_strategy.rst

-Create a Task with Inherited Game Strategy
+Create task with game strategy
 ------------------------------------------

 After creating a game, the next step is to add tasks to it.
 Tasks represent specific activities or actions that users are expected to complete within the game.
 A task can either inherit the game's overall strategy or be configured with its specific parameters, even if it follows the inherited strategy.